Rahulr16184/ML-Integrated-Attendance-System-with-GPS-QR-Classroom-Face-Verification/PROJECT_REPORT.md

     - A new dialog appears, asking for a reason (e.g., "Student was not present during a spot check at 11 AM").
     - After confirming, the record's status in Firestore is updated to **"Conflict"**, and the reason is stored in the `notes` field.
     - On the calendar, the date now appears yellow ("Conflict"), serving as a record of the discrepancy for future auditing.

+### 4.1.
+Calendar Overview & Statistics

+Both students and staff have access to a powerful attendance overview that provides at-a-glance statistics for a selected semester.
+This feature is crucial for tracking progress and identifying issues.

+The following metrics are calculated and displayed:
+- **Total Working Days**: The total number of working days in the selected semester, excluding weekends and predefined holidays.
+- **Working Days Passed**: The number of working days that have occurred from the start of the semester up to the current date.
+- **Present**: The total count of days the student was marked "Present."
+- **Absent**: The count of working days that have passed where the student has no attendance record.
+- **Approved**: The count of days the student was manually marked as "Approved Present" by a teacher or admin, typically for valid reasons like medical leave.
+- **Conflict**: The count of days where a student's "Present" record was later overridden and marked as absent by a staff member.
+- **Revoked**: The count of days where a previously "Approved" status was revoked by a staff member.
+- **Holidays**: The total number of holidays defined for the semester.
+- **Remaining Days**: The number of calendar days left until the end of the semester.
+- **Attendance %**: The percentage of attendance, calculated as `(Present + Approved) / (Working Days Passed)`.

 This combination of automated verification and manual oversight creates a flexible yet powerful attendance system.